Steve Mouzakis: Career

-He was cast in Christos Tsiolkas' Viewing Blue Poles, performed at the Belvoir St. Theatre in Sydney, after a critically acclaimed Melbourne season.
+He was cast in Christos Tsiolkas' Viewing Blue Poles, performed at the Fitzroy Gallery in Melbourne and moving to the Belvoir St. Theatre in Sydney.

-His first television role came as that of Paolo in The Secret Life of Us, which went on to become one of the most watched and successful Australian TV shows of all time.
-He was next cast by director Jonathan Liebesman in the horror film Darkness Falls which opened at number one at the U.S. box office in January 2003.
+His first television role came as that of Paolo in The Secret Life of Us.
+He was next cast by director Jonathan Liebesman in the horror film Darkness Falls released in 2003.

 His interest however in smaller and more personal films led to his performances in the short films Mona Lisa and 296 Smith Street.
 This brought him to the attention of the director Spike Jonze for his adaptation of the children's story Where the Wild Things Are.

 Mouzakis has had a number of roles in television series such as Rolf in Very Small Business, Andrew Petrious in The Slap, Chris Baros in Killing Time, Theo Kallergis in Blue Heelers and Paolo in The Secret Life of Us.
 Other feature film credits include Darkness Falls (Sony Pictures), Big Mamma's Boy, and I, Frankenstein (Lionsgate).

 He played Steven Ray in the 2014 film The Suicide Theory.

-Mouzakis played Van Gogh as a series regular in the 2017 comeback of the Fox television series Prison Break season 5.
+Mouzakis played Van Gogh as a series regular in the 2017 comeback of the Fox television series Prison Break.

 He also appeared in the Tourism Victoria Wander Victoria campaign in 2017 as the face of his home state of Victoria, Australia.

+In February 2024, Mouzakis was announced as part of the cast for Homeward.

+In 2025, Mouzakis would appear in the theatre play The Removalists.